This post was written and published by Positive Discipline.

 Now let’s get back to the fact that children like praise.
 (So do I.) Praise is a like candy.
 A little can be very satisfying.
 Too much can cause problems.
 Awareness is the key.
 Notice if kids are becoming addicted to praise—need it all the time.

-Those who want to change from praise to encouragement may find it awkward to stop and think before making statements that have become habitual.
+Those who want to change from praise to encouragement may find it awkward.
+Because you have to stop and think before making statements that have become habitual.
 It will help to keep the following questions in mind when wondering whether the statements you make to children are praise or encouragement:

 * Am I inspiring self-evaluation or dependence on the evaluation of others?

-* Am I seeing the child’s point of view or only my own?
+* What point of view do I take?
+Am I seeing the child’s point of view or only my own?